 What to Do in Seattle During Winter

-Partake in snow sports
+Partake in snow sports and activities

 Seattle doesn’t usually get snow, but I’m writing this two weeks after we had an intense snowstorm.
 We were literally sledding and cross-country skiing in our neighborhood!